Pierre Robin Sequence: Causes, Pathophysiology, & Treatment

 Key Point

 Pierre Robin Sequence has no specific identifiable genetic cause (yet).
-It is most commonly linked to Stickler Syndrome
+It is most commonly linked to Stickler Syndrome.

-Pierre Robin Sequence is associated with4:
+Pierre Robin Sequence is associated with (Marques, 1998):

 A patient with Treacher Collins Syndrome can be seen below.